 Balancing Confidentiality and Communication

-Confidentiality is central to the attorney-client relationship, and in the tripartite relationship, defense counsel must carefully balance sharing information with the insurer while safeguarding the insured’s confidences—especially when sensitive information might affect coverage.
+Confidentiality is central to the attorney-client relationship, and in the tripartite relationship, defense counsel must carefully balance sharing information with the insurer while safeguarding the insured’s confidence—especially when sensitive information might affect coverage.

 Conflicts can arise when the insured shares information with counsel but asks not to disclose it to the insurer.
 In states like Texas, where the insured is the sole client, counsel must provide relevant case details to the insurer, yet cannot disclose without the insured’s consent.
 This requires open communication with the insured about why certain information should be shared.